 Get an Energy Performance Certificate (EPC)

-Before marketing your property for sale, legally you need an Energy Performance Certificate (EPC).
+Before marketing your property for sale, you have to by law, have an Energy Performance Certificate (EPC) produced.

 They last for 10 years, so if you’ve moved recently, then it’s likely you can reuse that one.
 Of course, if you’ve upgraded your home to improve its energy efficiency, then you’ll need to get a new EPC.

 While you need a registered energy assessor to compile this, as a generic process, you can choose the cheapest provider (cost ranges from £80 to £140).
 The EPC register website is the best place to find a suitable local assessor and to check if your property has a valid EPC.

 Before taking a picture or measuring up rooms, it’s worth investing some time in staging your property.
-If you’re unsure what is home staging, simply put it is the process of neutralising a space in order to make it appeal to a wide range of buyers.
+If you’re unsure why is home staging important, simply put it is the process of neutralising a space in order to make it appeal to a wide range of buyers.

 So it’s time de-clutter and tidy.
 You don’t need to spend thousands on a new kitchen or bathroom.
 But it’s worth the effort to repaint and touch up any scuff marks.